peterjc/thapbi-pict/docs/examples/fungal_mock/surprise_entries.rst

 away from *Rhizophagus irregularis* and linked to it with a dashed line.

-So some of the ITS1 sequences in amplicon library one are likely external contamination - particularly with the high PRC cycle negative control (which was likely included exactly because of this risk).
+So some of the ITS1 sequences in amplicon library one are likely external contamination - particularly with the high PCR cycle negative control (which was likely included exactly because of this risk).

 Amplicon library two - ITS1 (ITS1f/ITS2)